brianwmorgan/whois-lookup/README.md

 # Whois Lookup | Domain / IP Address Application

-Whois Lookup is a client application that allows a user to lookup Whois Information when they submit a valid domain name or IP addess.
+Whois Lookup is an application that allows a user to lookup Whois Information when they submit a valid domain name or IP addess.

 ## Links